acm-uiuc/til/_til/vim/add-a-file-without-loading-it.md

+---
-# Add A File Without Loading It
+title: Add A File Without Loading It
+category: vim
+---

 Generally, when you interact with files (e.g. `:e some-file.txt`), you are both adding it to the buffer list and loading the contents of the file as a